Heliostat in der Sonne

 OMF

-With about 50 %, the heliostat field causes the largest share of the total investment costs of a solar tower power plant.
-The SIJ has undertaken the task of developing new heliostat concepts in order to reduce these investment costs.
-The micro heliostat is a biaxial mirror system that tracks the sun.
+The heliostat field accounts for around 50 % of the total investment costs of a solar tower power plant.
+The SIJ has set itself the task of developing new heliostat concepts in order to reduce these investment costs.
+The micro heliostat is a two-axis mirror system that tracks the sun.
 In contrast to conventional heliostats, a large number of individual small mirror facets are coupled together and track the sun synchronously.
-The tracking takes place inside a permanently installed module box.
-The aim of the project was the development of a numerical optimisation tool to be able to optimise the economic efficiency of innovative concentrator systems as early as during the conceptual design phase.
-For the assessment of the microheliostats, they were studied in the context of a power plant.
-For this purpose, simulation tools were developed to determine a resulting radiation flux distribution on the absorber, taking optical effects into account (ray tracing).
+The tracking takes place within a permanently installed module box.
+The aim of the project was to develop a numerical optimisation tool to optimise the economic efficiency of innovative concentrator systems as early as the conceptual design phase.
+To assess the microheliostats, they were analysed in the context of a power plant.
+For this purpose, simulation tools were developed that determine a resulting radiation flux distribution on the absorber, taking into account the optical effects (ray tracing).

 • Jokey Plastic Wipperfürth GmbH

-• Ministry for Economic Affairs, SMEs and Energy of the State of North Rhine-Westphalia
+• Federal Ministry for Economic Affairs and Energy of the State of North Rhine-Westphalia

 S3